Albertine Park

 Go Beyond the Manneken Pis – Way Beyond

 It is criminal that the number one attraction Brussels is best known for worldwide is Manneken Pis.
 CRIMINAL, I say.
+Of all the attractions in Brussels worth visiting, this was nowhere near the top.

-I passed right by the little baby statue and didn’t even take a picture – me, the girl whose photo archives have my poor Mac on perpetual overload – because I was that annoyed with the fact that it was the center of attention.
+I passed right by the famous statue and didn’t even take a picture – me, the girl whose photo archives have my poor Mac on perpetual overload – because I was that annoyed with the fact that it was the center of attention.
+A throng of tourists was crowded around this barely two-foot-tall little boy statue/fountain, blocking all traffic at the pedestrian intersection.

-A throng of tourists was crowded around this barely two-foot tall statue/fountain, blocking all traffic on the pedestrian intersection.
-Meanwhile, beyond the crowds, laid-back cafes, gorgeous streets, cool comic-inspired street murals, and some of the best beers in the world went unnoticed.
+Meanwhile, beyond the crowds, laid-back cafes, gorgeous streets, cool comic strip-inspired street murals, and some of the best beers in the world went unnoticed in the beautiful city of Brussels.

 Mamy Louise Ixelles Brussels

 Maddening.
 I understood, after some time in the city, why Brussels has adopted the mysterious and odd Manneken Pis as a sort of emblem.
+Though not why most tourists flock to it.

 This is a city determined to poke fun at itself, despite its somewhat serious appearance.
 What better representation of that than a fountain designed with a small boy relieving himself?
-However, there is so much to do and see in this city, that barely a second of my time was spent on the famous statue.

 Brussels: Expectations and Images Proven False